TiagoMSSantos/MobileRT/README.md

 - [ ] Add gpu ray tracing support for comparison
 - [ ] Add more types of shapes
 - [ ] Support more types of models besides .obj files
-- [ ] Move naive acceleration structure to a class different than Scene
+- [x] Move naive acceleration structure to a class different than Scene
 - [ ] Implement KD-Tree
+- [ ] Make acceleration structures compatible with the lights

 ### Ray tracing JNI layer
 - [ ] Refactor DrawView translation unit